naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 - Kafka is used for asynchronous processing of user events
 - Logstash is used for ingesting data into Elastic Cloud for centralized analytics
 - Dual sync strategy: local Elasticsearch enables fast local testing and development, while Elastic Cloud provides centralized, scalable analytics
+- PostgreSQL is used to store relational and transactional data such as orders, inventory levels, and historical product pricing

 ## Getting Started